thermo2016/SensirionSmartGadget/README.md

 > "The Smart Gadget not only shows humidity and temperature values on the display, but can also communicate with a bluetooth SMART capable device like a smartphone."

 ##How to use on the Raspberry Pi?
-This id done with a Raspberry Pi 2B running Ubuntu Mate, but should work on other distributions.
+This is done with a Raspberry Pi 2B running Ubuntu Mate, but should work on other distributions.

 ##Use a compatable USB Blurtooth dongle.
 I use the Plugable one: